tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 ## Class Features

-All sorcerers share three general class features: Access to Wizardry, Dancing Lights, and Gather Power. _Breath weapon_, _chain_, and _random energy_ are keywords used in sorcerer spells

 ### Chain

 When you attack with a _chain_ spell and get a natural even roll, you can roll another attack against a different enemy within range.
 Keep on rolling attacks as long as you get even rolls and don't run out of new targets.
 Each enemy can be targeted only once.